-A few words of advice: look through your schedule, check out the content available to stream, and make a watchlist with the must-view items up top.
+A few words of advice before signing up for that tempting first 7-days free week trial: look through your schedule, check out the content available to stream, and make a watchlist with the must-view items up top.
 Because you only get a week of free Disney+ and you want to use it wisely.
 Of course, the official purpose of a free trial is for serious customers with a genuine interest in eventually paying for the thing they are sampling, but we won’t tell if you just want a week of free nostalgia-inducing programming.

 Fair warning, the Disney+ free trial is only available to new subscribers, so you do have to put payment information down and risk missing your cancellation window and becoming an accidental subscriber.

-If you sign up early and pre-order you’ll gain access as soon as November 12, 2019.
+There are several landing pages hidden around the Disney+ site, but the main signup page is located here.
 Monthly rates go for $6.99 a month and if you sign up for the year, you pay $69.99.
-If you sign up today, you can take advantage of a seven-day free trial that starts on November 12th, after which you will be charged $6.99 a month.
+If you sign up today, you can take advantage of a limited-time seven-day free trial, after which you will be charged $6.99 a month.